 New Brunswick, NJ 08901

 A student who has been expelled from the University may apply for clemency five years after the original expulsion.
-If clemency is granted, he or she may return to the University.
-The student will remain on Disciplinary Probation as long as he or she is a student and the probation will be noted on his or her transcript.
-If the student completes his or her degree, the notations of Disciplinary Probation and expulsion will be removed from the transcript.
+If clemency is granted, the student may return to the University.
+They will remain on Probation as long as they are a student and the Probation will be noted on the transcript.
+If the student completes their degree, the notations of Probation and expulsion will be removed from the transcript.
 However, the disciplinary record maintained by the Office of Student Conduct will be retained permanently and cannot be expunged.